NaziaUrmi/Learning/README.md

 Repository page with “HTTPS” address
 Once you had the address of the repositories, you need to use your terminal (through shell commands) to move in the place where you want to put the directory copy (for example you can move in your “Documents” folder).
 When you are ready, you can enter:

+$ cd [NAME OF REPOSITORY]

 $ git clone [HTTPS ADDRESS]

 This command will make a local copy of the repository hosted at the given address.

-Output message of “git clone” command
-Now, your repository is on your computer.
-You need to move in it with:

-$ cd [NAME OF REPOSITORY]
-Note: When you clone, Git will create a repository on your computer.
-If you want, you can access your project with the computer user interface.

-#### b.
-Repository edition
+##### Repository edition:

 Now you can create a file named “README.md” in your folder (through the terminal or user interface on your computer).
 I’m not giving you any more details about this step, nothing in particular.
 Open your folder and add a file as if it were a standard folder.

 If you want to do something cool, copy and paste this template in your “README.md” file.
 You can replace information between the hooks to personalize the output.

-c.
-Let’s share our work!
+1. Open your terminal or command prompt.

+2. Navigate to the Git repository where you want to create the `README.md` file.
+You can use the `cd` command to change directories.
+For example, if your repository is located on your desktop, you might use:

+bash
+cd ~/Desktop/repository-name

+3. Create the `README.md` file using any text editor or terminal command.
+For example, you can use the `touch` command to create an empty file:

+bash
+touch README.md

 Now that you have modified your project, you need to save it.
 This process is called committing.